ysaito2/blog/timeline.markdown

 permalink: /Timeline/
 ---

-For planning out my career, I realized it would be a good excercise to layout key events that I believe will happen throughout this century, starting from current (2022).
+For planning out my career, I realized it would be a good exercise to layout key events that I believe will happen throughout this century, starting from current (2022).
 I know predicting the future is futile since its *never right*, but as Eisenhower said, "In preparing for battle, I have always found that plans are useless but planning is indispensible".

 &nbsp;